Kebon Jeruk

-Kebon Jeruk (Indonesian for "orange garden") is a subdistrict (kecamatan) of West Jakarta, Indonesia.
+Kebon Jeruk (Indonesian for "orange garden") is a district (kecamatan) of West Jakarta Administrative City, Indonesia.
 Kebon Jeruk is roughly bounded by Kali Pesanggrahan creek to the west, Kebayoran Lama Road to the south, Daan Mogot Road to the north, and Rawa Belong - Batu Sari Road to the east.
-The area is approximately 18 square km.
+The area is approximately 17.54 square km, and the official estimate of population as at mid 2023 was 370,282.

-The Jakarta–Tangerang Toll Road passes through the subdistrict, connecting Jakarta to Merak in Banten Province.
+The Jakarta–Tangerang Toll Road passes through the district, connecting Jakarta to Merak in Banten Province.

 The major streets in Kebon Jeruk are Panjang Road, Arjuna Utara (North Arjuna) and Arjuna Selatan (South Arjuna) Roads, and Perjuangan Road.

 Kelurahan (administrative villages)

-The subdistrict of Kebon Jeruk is divided into seven kelurahan or administrative villages:
+The district of Kebon Jeruk is divided into seven kelurahan or administrative villages: